harryongit/sales-predictor_ML/README.md

-# 📈 Sales Predictor
+# 📈 SaleCast

 A simple machine learning API built with **FastAPI** to predict sales based on advertising spend.
 The model is trained using a Linear Regression algorithm on dummy sales data.

 ---